Muthuworkspace/trader-behavior-insights/README.md

 View the plots in the outputs/ folder for visual insights.

 Notes :

 the original datasets are not included in this repository as they are publicly available from the sources provided in the assignment.

+Due to file size constraints, intermediate merged datasets are not included in this repository.
+The notebook reproduces all processing steps from the original data sources.

 Author :